A Complete Guide to Winterizing Your HVAC System

 There are specially designed AC covers that are made of breathable material and will block out debris without trapping moisture inside.
 You can also just cut a piece of plywood to fit the top of the unit, but you need to make sure that you adequately weigh the wood down.
 If not, the wind could lift it off and cause it to crash down onto the unit or the refrigerant lines and potentially cause major damage.

-What you shouldn’t ever do is cover the unit with plastic since this will definitely prevent air from being able to flow through it and trap moisture.
+What you shouldn’t ever do is cover the unit with plastic since this will prevent air from being able to flow through it and trap moisture.
 You can cover the unit with a tarp and secure it with rope or bungee cords, but the tarp should never drape more than a few inches over the sides so that it doesn’t block the airflow.

 If you do plan on covering the unit, you can also just have the technician do this after they’ve cleaned out all the debris.
 This way, you can ensure that it is covered properly so you can avoid condensation and corrosion issues.